Supreme Court overturns Roe v. Wade; states can ban abortion - NewsBreak

 Supreme Court overturns Roe v.
 Wade; states can ban abortion

-WASHINGTON (AP) — The Supreme Court on Friday stripped away women’s constitutional protections for abortion, a fundamental and deeply personal change for Americans’ lives after nearly a half-century under Roe v.
+The Supreme Court on Friday stripped away women’s constitutional protections for abortion , a fundamental and deeply personal change for Americans' lives after nearly a half-century under Roe v.
 Wade.
 The court’s overturning of the landmark court ruling is likely to lead to abortion bans in roughly half the states.

 The ruling, unthinkable just a few years ago, was the culmination of decades of efforts by abortion opponents, made possible by an emboldened right side of the court fortified by three appointees of former President Donald Trump.